bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Only the first tab is highlighted." />
 </p>

-Now we have the actual interface.
-It doesn&apos;t function but this is the interface that we want for our tabs.
-And the reason why I showed you the styling is again because javascript is very much tied to the browser and tied to adjusting the styling.
+<p>Now we have the actual interface.
+It doesn&apos;t function but this is the
+interface that we want for our tabs.
+And the reason why I showed you the styling is again because javascript is very much tied to the browser and tied to adjusting the styling.</p>

-It&apos;s important to understand how the styling works and that when you&apos;re making an interface like this, you want to get the styling for the widget or the element or the interface element to work properly before you start working on the javascript.
+<p>It&apos;s important to understand how the styling works and that when
+you&apos;re making an interface like this, you want to get the styling for the widget or the element or the interface element to work properly before you start working on the javascript.</p>

-So here we have three tabs but two of them are set to display none and one of them is set to display block.
+<p>So here we have three tabs but two of them are set to display none and
+one of them is set to display block.
 We have unordered list and they&apos;re all styled here but the first one has a background color that matches this thing so it really starts to look like a tab and we want to get that styling in place.
-The next step will be to add the jQuery to make the thing work and we&apos;ll start working on that in the next lesson.
+The next step will be to add the jQuery to make the thing work and we&apos;ll start working on that in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-12">2.12 Tab Styling and Colors (6:07)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->